How to Email a Resume (Free Templates)

 1. Write an informative subject line.

-By including a subject line with your full name and a reference to the job you’re applying to, you do precisely that.
+Add your name and reference the open job title.
 When they filter emails for your desired job, your resume will immediately pop up.

 Details you can include in your email’s subject line are: